AEspinosaDev/AxionEngine/README.md

 - **Graphics Module:** High-level rendering abstraction (includes the **RHI** submodule).
 - **Core Module:** Scene management and high-level logic.
 - **Editor App:** The sandbox environment.

+You can use the Axion Editor as a full Render Engine, or simply take specific modules to build your own engine on top of them.

 ## Key Features ✨